A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 The bottom panels show the ratio of median temperature profiles at $z=0$ and $z=1$.
 If the profile has evolved self-similarly this ratio would be $1/E^{2/3}(z=1)=0.681$.
 For $r\geq0.1r_{500}$ all profiles are consistent with the expected self-similar evolution.
 The exception is the central electron number density CC profile which has cooled less than expected, but we note this profile has a very large scatter at $z=0$.
 Inside this radius the ratios defined by the central electron number density and cuspiness parameter criteria rise to values consistent with or greater than no evolution, suggesting the cores have gotten hotter since $z=1$.
-This is consistent with the observed evolution from \citet{McDonald2014}, who defined CCs by the cuspiness parameter and demonstrated that the temperature in the cluster core has increased towards lower redshift.
-In contrast, classifying clusters by the central cooling time leads to central profiles that have cooled slightly, but still less than the self-similar expectation.
-The CC profile is noisy and it is less evident that the ratio in the core region deviates from self-similar.
+In contrast, if the clusters are classified by the central cooling time or cuspiness parameter then the cores evolve in line with the self-similar expectation, that they have cooled since $z=1$. \citet{McDonald2014} found that the temperature in the cluster core has increased relative to the characteristic cluster temperature, $T_{500}$, towards lower redshift.
+However, these clusters were split by the cuspiness parameter, with the ``cuspiest" $50$ per cent of clusters defined as CC.
+It is not clear how this division, rather than by a fixed threshold, changes the observed evolution.